 What else you may need?

-An sd card case is an essential piece to protects your microSD cards safely.
+An sd card case is an essential piece to protect your microSD cards safely.
 This card came is made from tough material that is water-resistant and can absorb shock.
 The rounded corners and case faces make it a nice fit for a back pocket, and the cutouts for the cards seem to hold sd cards firmly in place.

 Getting long-duration 4K videos to your mobile device is a pain in the ass if you download them directly from your drone.
 Normally a 1GB 4K video may take more than 3 minutes to finish the process.
 Let alone your drone will heat up.
 Using an SD Card Reader will significantly increase the download speed and you don’t need to keep your drone turn on.